Stéfan Louw: Career

 Internationally, Louw debuted in 2008 at the Vichy Opera in France as Pollione in Norma.
 The same year, he portrayed Radames in Aida at the Opéra de Dijon.
 His versatility has also been showcased in performances of classical oratorios, including Messiah by Handel and Beethoven's Symphony No. 9.

 Louw's artistry extended to opera direction with the establishment of Big Wig Opera in 2015, which produced several operas under his leadership, including Madama Butterfly and L’elisir d’amore.

-In 2024, Louw ventured into the Crooning era with the release of his third album,The Book of Elvis, an album featuring his renditions of Elvis Presley’s ballads.
-He released his second album, Lirico- A collection of lyric arias, in 2018.
+In 2024, Louw ventured into crooning with the release of his third album, The Book of Elvis, an album featuring his renditions of Elvis Presley’s ballads.
+He released his second album, Lirico - A collection of lyric arias, in 2018.